clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 ```

-We can notice that some folders name have the prefix `disabled-` it means that those plugins are not active.
-If you want to active them you can rename them and remove this prefix.
-Once ZeroNet restart those plugin will load.
+Notice that some folders have the prefix `disabled-`.
+This means that those plugins are not active.
+You can activate them by renaming the folder so that the prefix is removed.
+Once ZeroNet restarts, those plugins will load with the rest of them.

-It means that if you want to add a new plugin you just need to copy it in a new folder inside this `plugins` folder.
+This means that if you want to add a new plugin, you just need to copy it into a new folder inside this `plugins` folder.

-Now we can start writing our own plugin.

 ## Hello World ZeroNet Plugin

-First, we need to create a new folder with the name of our plugin : `HelloWorld`.
+In order to start creating our new ZeroNet Plugin, we will need to create a new folder with the name of our plugin: `HelloWorld`.

 ```
 $ mkdir HelloWorld
 $ cd HelloWorld
 ```

-We will need two python files : `__init__.py` and `HelloWorldPlugin.py`.
+Now, we need to create two seperate python files: `__init__.py` and `HelloWorldPlugin.py`.

-Lets create them :
 ```
 $ touch __init__.py HelloWorldPlugin.py
 ```